 While this is a systemic issue that requires government intervention, other ISPs should step up immediately to follow Distributel’s lead.
 All Internet providers should end data caps permanently.
 Distributel has demonstrated that this kind of action is possible.
 And with data caps currently on pause, the other ISPs are already halfway there.

-Some companies have already stepped up, while we are waiting for others to take further action.
-You can see what different ISPs have done to date in the charts below.
+You can see what different ISPs have done to date in the chart below.
 Make sure you send a tweet to the ISPs in your region, calling on them to act now to end data caps forever!